druidmentalized/PSMTutorials/README.md

   conservation.
 - `task7/` – Stationary heat distribution on a square plate using the finite difference method.
   Solves a 2D Laplace equation using linear system formulation and LU decomposition to compute the temperature profile given fixed edge temperatures.
+- `task9/` – Fractal plant drawing using L-systems and turtle graphics.
+  Implements a recursive L-system with symbolic rewriting, visualized using turtle-like drawing logic in a Swing GUI.
 ---

 ## 🔍 Topics Covered